Hello, and thanks for coming to visit! Let me tell you a little bit about myself...

 From there, my love of performing only grew.
 I was a member of the celebrated Kids From Wisconsin for two summers while in high school and then went on to receive 2 degrees from Millikin University, which were a Bachelor of Fine Arts in Musical Theatre and a Bachelor of Music in Violin Performance.
 I spent my college summers performing at Walt Disney World, Six Flags Great America, and then twice as a company member of Music Theatre of Wichita.
 After my college graduation, I decided it was New York or bust.
 So I packed a couple of suitcases and got myself a ticket to New York, with a return in one months time if I felt it just wasn't for me.
 (Oh, that naiveté still makes me chuckle.)
 Well, thankfully I didn't have to use that return ticket because I booked my very first professional show Off Broadway five days after I landed.
 It was Radio Gals at the John Houseman Theatre, and I've been here in NY ever since.

 After 10 years in the city, (well, in and out of the city as I worked all over the country regionally), I made my Broadway debut in the Tony nominated revival of Sweeney Todd.
-That was shortly followed by Company, Love Musik and then a hop over to New York City Opera to play Pacquette in Candide.
+That was shortly followed by Company, Love Musik and then a hop over to New York City Opera to play Paquette in Candide.
+Both Love Musik and Candide introduced me to the legendary director Hal Prince.
 I toured the country with Sweeney Todd, performed regionally a bit once again and returned to the Broadway stage in Lincoln Center's production of War Horse as the Song Woman.

 I was very fortunate during that time to land a national television commercial for prescription Nexium and to also have a lovely scene co-starring next to Tom Sellek on Blue Bloods as a reporter conducting a one-on-one interview.

-Most recently, I played Marjorie Taylor in Classic Stage Company's production of Allegro, directed by John Doyle (Sweeney Todd, Company).
-You can imagine my absolute elation when I was told the incredible news that I had been nominated for a Lucille Lortel award for Oustanding Featured Actress in a Musical.
+In 2014, I played Marjorie Taylor in Classic Stage Company's production of Allegro, directed by John Doyle (Sweeney Todd, Company).
+You can imagine my absolute elation when I was told the incredible news that I had been nominated for a Lucille Lortel award for Outstanding Featured Actress in a Musical.
 Marjorie was such a special role and Allegro such a special show, I am honored to have been recognized for my part in it.